 About the oneACTS

-The oneACTS festival at the cornerHOUSE was launched over ten years ago to provide an event for anyone interested in new playwriting.
+The oneACTS festival at the cornerHOUSE was launched twelve years ago to provide an event for anyone interested in new playwriting.

 Since then it has gone from strength to strength, with the quality and quantity of entries increasing annually.

 The oneACTS is not just about great writing, it is about encouraging everyone to get involved in all aspects of theatre.
 Anyone can enter a play, volunteer to direct or produce, audition to act or become part of the backstage or front of house crew.

 The festival provides an opportunity for new directors to try their hand at a short play in a supportive environment.
 It also offers numerous acting opportunities, without the heavy commitment of full-length plays, as well as involving volunteers in helping to organise the festival whether it be building the sets, working on the sound and lighting, stage managing, assisting with wardrobe and props… the list goes on!

 We are now inviting writers to submit plays for the 2018 oneACTS and details are on our 2018 oneACTS pages.

 The 2016 oneACTS ran from 9 to 14 May with nine plays performed over six nights.
 The plays were;

 Directed by Peter Brooker – A brother and sister reminisce about the past, but is the figure who haunts their memories still alive?
 And who has turned up to sleep in their shed?